 After Tracy considered all the above, she decided that mediation really did offer the best approach for her divorce negotiations.
 This was especially true because her children were young.
 She knew that she needed to learn to co-parent peacefully with her ex.
 She decided to get some help from a coach before beginning mediation and then commit fully to the process.
 With this kind of positive attitude, Tracy has a good chance of getting favorable results.

-If you have questions about the communication process in divorce mediation, contact us today for a free consultation.
+If you have questions about the communication process in divorce mediation, contact us today for an initial consultation.